 The ecosystems that Carrboro is located within are being affected by a warming planet, but they also offer opportunities for combating climate change.
-The Task Force has identified recommendations to improve ecosystem health and resilience by reducing stormwater impacts, reducing deer herd pressure on forest health, increasing tree canopy and biodiversity, better management of invasive plants and encouragement of native plants, managing organic waste and improving soil quality.
+This section of the plan includes recommendations to improve ecosystem health and resilience by reducing stormwater impacts, increasing tree canopy and biodiversity, better management of invasive plants and encouragement of native plants, managing organic waste and improving soil quality.
+In addition, there is a need for better information about the impact of climate change as well as herbivory on the health of the community forest.
 These focus areas are discussed separately, but are highly interwoven.
-The following is a brief overview of each area to provide context for our recommendations.
+The following is a brief overview of each area to provide context for the recommendations.

-Climate change is likely to increase the frequency and intensity of storms and droughts in our area, which will in turn increase the negative impacts of stormwater runoff that include erosion, flooding, nonpoint source pollution, and altered hydrology23.
-Many methods and opportunities exist to aid in curbing stormwater runoff (permeable paving, rain gardens, and green roofs to name just a few), but often landowner interest and available resources are not in place to pursue these projects24.
-The Task Force recommends that the Town create a stormwater utility or join Chapel Hill's utility, thereby ensuring a dedicated funding source for stormwater projects that is not subject to discretionary spending in annual budget cycles.
+Climate change is likely to increase the frequency and intensity of storms and droughts in Carrboro, which will in turn increase the negative impacts of stormwater runoff that include erosion, flooding, nonpoint source pollution (including nitrogen and phosphorus delivery to surface waters), and altered hydrology24.
+Many methods and opportunities exist to aid in curbing stormwater runoff (permeable paving, rain gardens, and green roofs to name just a few), but often landowner interest and available resources are not in place to pursue these projects25.
+Creating a stormwater utility or joining Chapel Hill's utility could ensure a dedicated funding source for stormwater projects that is not subject to discretionary spending in annual budget cycles.
 Doing so would provide the financial stability and predictability needed for such projects.
-A utility could also support public education, helping citizens understand the causes and consequences of stormwater runoff and the ways in which individuals can limit the polluted runoff leaving their property.
+A utility could also support public education, helping citizens understand the causes and consequences of stormwater runoff and the ways in which individuals can limit the runoff and pollution leaving their property.